QuadSpinner/Gaea-Docs/Reference/Nodes/Adjustment--Clamp.md

 title: Clamp
 ---

-nClamp allows you to control the height of the terrain.
+Clamp allows you to control the height of the terrain.
 You can use it squash the terrain, clip it at certain heights, or make it taller using the Extend operation.

 | Setting       | Values      | Description |
 | :------------ | :---------- | :---------- |